carbon-io-examples/contacts-service-simple/README.md

 For the `find` operation we have configured a `preFind` hook, which has the following signature:

-`pre<OPERATION NAME>Operation(config, req, res)`
+`preFind(options)`

-In this case, the pre operation hook changes the behavior of the Collection `find` operation to query for first name, last name, or email.
-The hook builds the `options` parameter based on the incoming request and config for the operation (in this case the find config).
-As such, the return value for this method should be the initialized `operations` parameter that will be passed on to the handler.
+We use this hook to update or transform any parameters to be passed to the operation handler.
+In this case, we allow users to search for a contact via first or last name, or email.
 See more about [operation hooks](https://docs.carbon.io/en/latest/packages/carbond/docs/guide/collections.html) in the documentation.

 ## Run the Contacts Service